Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 09.38.30 UTC
+- WIB: Minggu, 25 Januari 2026 11.19.01 UTC
-- WITA: Minggu, 25 Januari 2026 10.38.30 UTC
+- WITA: Minggu, 25 Januari 2026 12.19.01 UTC
-- WIT: Minggu, 25 Januari 2026 11.38.30 UTC
+- WIT: Minggu, 25 Januari 2026 13.19.01 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: technology
+Kategori: nature